 - The overnight spots are plotted from GPS information in the WHUFU database.

-- I haven't drawn a route map for some trips.
-For these I connect the overnight spots with straight lines .
+- A few trips don't have a map.
+For these I connect the overnight spots with straight lines.
 Sometimes it looks kinda goofy, but better than no map at all I think.

 - I write my stories as Wordpress blog posts.
 The naked blog, without its WHUFU wrapper is here.